1. CREDIT CARD DEBT

 • Read reviews.
 Random user comments should be taken with a grain of salt, but expert reviews can be revealing.
 These can alert you to an app’s particular quirks.

 • Consider costs.
-Most debt payoff planner apps are free to download, but may include only the most basic functions.
+Most debt payoff and budgeting apps are free to download, but may include only the most basic functions.
 You may have to pay extra to take advantage of additional features.

 • Test the app.
 Take advantage of free trials, and invest some time into setting up each app you want to consider.
 Choosing an app you love could make it easier to manage your debt payoff strategy.